Conservation Options for Landowners

 - Provides a charitable income tax-deduction for the full fair market value of the land.

-- Avoids capital gains taxes on appreciated land, which otherwise would be due at the time of a sale.
+- Avoids capital gains taxes on appreciated land.

 - Removes the property from the donor’s taxable estate.